The Master of Ballantrae (1953 film): Filming

 The film was shot in Great Britain in 1952 from June 25 through to August, with location work in Cornwall and the Scottish Highlands with the pirate sequences done in Palermo in Sicily.
 Shooting took place six days a week.

 Fencing champion Sgt Robert Anderson from the (British) Royal Marines went on leave to participate in the film.

-Filming went very smoothly, in contrast to many Errol Flynn movies around this time.
+According to one account, filming went very smoothly, in contrast to many Errol Flynn movies around this time.
 The star was co-operative and well behaved and enjoyed the experience.
+However Vernon Sewell who worked on the film said it was a technical disaster.

 "Playing in that period piece made me realise how that must have been the heyday of great lovers", Flynn said.
 "In the 18th century men treated their women either angels or scullery maids.
 You were either gallantly or roughly romantic, and the women expected it one way or the other."

 Reception

 Critical

+Variety wrote, "Values of the production are good, and they are unfolded... with the kind of action that usually rates attention from the average filmgoer, even if by-passed by most critics.
+Character development, in the plotting, is elementary, without much shading, but the movement is brisk and the handling gets the most out of the Herb Meadow script and the competent cast to sharpen the romantic values of the 18th century adventure yarn."

 The New York Times called it Flynn's best swashbuckler since The Sea Hawk.
 "Flynn himself hasn't been served better in years", wrote the Los Angeles Times.

 The Washington Post called the film "a chaotic tale deserving of his [Flynn's] undisputed prowess."

 Filmink magazine wrote that "the story has no real villain and is robbed of its point."

+Box office

+According to Variety the film earned $2 million in rentals in North America by the end of 1953.

 It was the last film Flynn made under contract to Warner Bros., ending an association that had lasted for 18 years and 35 films.
+(Their association ended in March 1954 although Flynn would return to Warners to make Too Much Too Soon.)